Everyone’s Doing It!

-Boudoir photography is becoming increasingly popular with women of all ages, shapes and sizes – especially brides!
-A boudoir album and breathtaking wall art make a perfect gift, but the timing for your session needs to be planned right so that you achieve your goals and get everything in time.
+Boudoir photography is becoming increasingly popular with women of all ages, shapes and sizes – including brides!
+A boudoir album and breathtaking wall art make a perfect gift, but the timing for your boudoir photo shoot needs to be planned right so that you achieve your goals and get everything in time.
 Here are some simple guidelines to make your boudoir session a success!

-When you started considering a boudoir session, you probably scoured the Internet, looking at photographs on social media, and comparing prices.
+When you started considering a boudoir photo shoot, you probably scoured the Internet, looking at photographs on social media, and comparing prices.
 True boudoir photography takes skill, experience, the right gear, good lighting, and a great personality, so this is NOT the type of photography to skimp on.
 You want gorgeous images and a really good, professional boudoir photographer, so you’re going to pay a decent amount of money.
-My average boudoir client spends around $1,800 – my collections start at $599 and some clients invest thousands.
+My average boudoir client spends around $3,500 – my collections start at $800 and most clients invest thousands in prints and luxury products.
 I’ve yet to hear any of them voice regret.
 Occasionally, I’ll get a call from a prospective client who doesn’t want to spend more than $250, because her friend did a session she bought on Groupon.
 My response is: “You get what you pay for, and I wouldn’t take my clothes off for someone who only charges $250.”
 For real.

 So what are the things you should look for in a boudoir photographer?

 First, visit their website and check out the work.
 Does their style match what you’re looking for?
 Do their clients look gorgeous?
-Is their photography flattering (do their clients look curvy and sensual, or frumpy and chubby)?
+Is their photography flattering for all body types?
 What about wardrobe, hair and makeup?
 If you don’t like the styling… if everyone looks like it’s 1993 and you’re getting the feeling something isn’t right, move on.

 Next, read their reviews.
-Check out their web site for testimonials,.
-Ideally, you have a friend who worked with an awesome boudoir photographer and can get a referral.
+Check out their web site for testimonials.
+Ideally, you have a friend who worked with an awesome boudoir photographer and can get a referral. (check out my studio’s reviews HERE.)

 Boudoir is an incredibly personal type of photography, so you really need to be comfortable with your photographer.
-A consultation will give you a chance to get to know them and decide if you want to work with them.
-Be sure to sign a contract.
-NEVER work with a photographer that doesn’t have a contract.
-That opens you up to legal problems.
-You don’t have protection of privacy, and it’s unprofessional.
+Be sure to sign a contract/photography agreement.
+NEVER work with a photographer that doesn’t have a contract as you will subject yourself to potential legal problems and your privacy will not be protected.
+Plus, it’s unprofessional.
 I require contracts so everyone knows what to expect and is protected.

 2. Timing Your Boudoir Session

-When doing a boudoir session as a gift–groom’s gift, anniversary gift, holiday gift, etc–timing is very important.
+When doing a boudoir photo shoot as a gift–groom’s gift, anniversary gift, holiday gift, etc–timing is very important.
 If you need your album in two weeks and you haven’t had your session yet, it’s not going to happen.
 Most boudoir photographers need six to eight weeks from the time of the session to album and wall art delivery.
 I require a minimum of six weeks.
 So ask your photographer what they need, then work with them on choosing a date.
 If you’re hiring a stylist for hair and makeup, decide if you’re going to use the photographer’s stylist, or if you’re going to use someone else, and book them as well.
 Be sure to ask your photographer if they allow outside stylists in their studio.
-My clients approach professional hair and makeup in a lot of different ways, so I’m very flexible and I allow them to bring their own stylist to my studio.
+My clients typically work with my stylist, and those beauty services are part of the overall experience we deliver, but if you want to hire your own stylist, I’m very flexible.
 Allow for two hours in the hair and makeup chair.

 3. Planning the Perfect Boudoir Wardrobe & Styling